mnot/I-D/bcp56bis/draft.md

     value with the "example-other-info" link relation type.

-## URL Schemes

-Applications that use HTTP MUST use the "http" and/or "https" URL schemes.

-Using other schemes to denote an application using HTTP makes it more difficult to use with existing implementations (e.g., Web browsers), and is likely to fail to meet the requirements of
-{{!RFC7595}}.

-If it is necessary to advertise the application in use, this SHOULD be done in message payloads, not the URL scheme.

-## Transport Ports

-Applications that use HTTP SHOULD use the default port for the URL scheme in use.
-If it is felt that networks might need to distinguish the application's traffic for operational reasons, it MAY register a separate port, but be aware that this has privacy implications for that protocol's users.

 ## HTTP URLs

 In HTTP, URLs are opaque identifiers under the control of the server.
 As outlined in {{!RFC7320}},